 Camps are organized, structured, and operate according to a specific system.
 Concentration camps, refugee camps, inventories, night camps, resting places, arsenals, warehouses.
 Camps are a permanent feature of our society and yet they lack a clear definition.
 The multi-sensory space created for Prague physically and psychologically challenges its visitors and makes them decide on their own system.

 Upon entering the installation visitors are greeted in a kiosk by a friendly person behind a counter.
 They are then invited to enter the premises in an orderly manner.
-On the way through the installation, guests decide by optional sharing of information which room they will enter next.
+Walking through the installation, guests decide by optional sharing of information which room they enter next.
 The visitors thus become part of the system and determine their individual room experience themselves.

 Curator Michel Kattrin

 Artists Swantje Silber, Hannah Enste, Katharina Quandt, Dina Zaitev, Emilia Schenke, Manuel Radke, Christoph Magnus